-Let’s explore the different aspects of why a cat may be acting fussily, and – if applicable – what you can do to change their fussy behaviour.
+Let’s explore the different reasons why a cat may be exhibiting signs of fussiness, and look into what you can do to change your cat’s fussy eating habits.

 It’s important to be aware that what might initially look like fussy eating may just be your cat eating slowly and intermittently.
 Many cats are nibblers and prefer to have a mouthful of food here and there as they please.

-Don’t worry if they don’t finish their meal straight away, it is by no means a conclusive sign that they do not like their food.
+Don’t worry if they don’t finish their meal straight away, it is by no means a conclusive sign that they’re being fussy about the food.

 Too many treats

-One reason your cat may be avoiding the diet prescribed to them is because they’re possibly eating too many treats.
+Your cat may be avoiding the diet prescribed to them if they have been eating too many treats.

-You should not give your cat scraps from a meal or too many cat treats, as not only will they fill themselves up too much on treats, they might get to a point where they abstain from their diet because all they want to eat is their treats.
+You should not give your cat scraps from a meal or too many cat treats.
+Not only will they fill themselves up, but they might also get to a point where they abstain from their diet because all they want to eat is treats.

-Your cat may complain for a while if you take away their treats, but eventually they will start eating the food in their bowl, and by doing so, they will get the nutrition they require from their diet.
+Your cat may complain for a while if you take away their treats, but eventually they will start eating the food in their bowl, and by doing so, they’ll get the nutrition they require from a complete and balanced diet.

-Additionally, try to ensure that no one else is giving treats to your cat, whether in your household or in the neighbourhood.
-It only takes one person to change how your cat expects to get their food.
+Try to ensure that no one else is feeding your cat treats, whether in your household or in the neighbourhood.
+It only takes one person to change your cat’s expectations about food.

 If possible, speak to your neighbours to ensure they aren’t allowing your cat to eat at their home.